Neither protests nor garbage piles stop French pension bill

 The government hopes it won’t need to resort to a special constitutional option that would force the pension reform through without a vote.
 Borne has used that mechanism 10 times before, and invoking it for the politically delicate retirement issue could trigger a no-confidence motion.

-Government spokesman Olivier Veran stressed after the meeting that the government wants to avoid employing the constitutional option.
+Government spokesperson Olivier Veran stressed after the meeting that the government wants to avoid employing the constitutional option.
 But when questioned, he added, “We won’t renounce our reform of the retirement” plan.

 With labor unions opposed to the bill, uncollected trash has piled up in Paris and other cities while garbage workers strike.
 Services in other sectors, such as energy and transportation, also have been affected, through were improving.